realworldocaml/book/en/02-guided-tour.md

   parenthesis and commas, which is more like the UNIX shell than C or Java.
-- OCaml carefully distinguishes between `float`, the type for floating point numbers and `int`.
+- OCaml carefully distinguishes between `float`, the type for floating point numbers and `int` the type for integers.
 The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't do any automated casting between the types.
 This can be a bit of a nuisance, but it has its benefits, since it prevents some kinds of bugs that arise in other languages due to unexpected differences between the behavior of `int` and `float`.

 We can also a create variable to name the value of a given expression, using a `let` binding.